This section highlights FDA-related milestones and regulatory updates for drugs developed by Viatris (VTRS).

 Over the past two years, Viatris has reported clinical trial outcomes, regulatory submissions, approvals, and other FDA events for drugs and therapies such as

-Cenerimod, EFFEXOR, meloxicam, and XULANE.
+Cenerimod, EFFEXOR, meloxicam, MR-139, and XULANE.
 For definitions of regulatory abbreviations such as NDA, BLA, or PDUFA, see the event status legend.

-Cenerimod - FDA Regulatory Timeline and Events
+Cenerimod FDA Regulatory Events

 Cenerimod is a drug developed by Viatris for the following indication: In Lancet Rheumatology.